Selects Cutoff Value for Variable Priority (VarPro).

 local.std

-Use locally standardized importance?
+Use locally standardized importance values?

 zcut

-Grid of positive pre-specified cutoff values.
+Grid of positive cutoff values used for selecting top variables.

 nblocks